mkarneim/pojobuilder/README.md

 Example
 -------

-Let's have look at the following example POJO:
+Let's have a look at the following example POJO:

 	@GeneratePojoBuilder(intoPackage = "samples.builder")
 	public class Contact {